LesFruitsDefendus/saskatoon-ng/INSTALL.md

 # Installation guide

-Please follow each part of this documentation to install the project.
+Please follow each part of this documentation in order to run your own instance of Saskatoon.

 ## Installation of requirements

 - MySQL client

-    For Ubuntu:
+    For Debian and derivatives:
     ```
-    apt-get install libmysqlclient-dev
+    sudo apt install libmysqlclient-dev
     ```

     For MacOS: